Question

 RUN;

-I know which records I want to extract, but how do I split a flat file into several separate files using SAS Software?
 You can now use the special SAS variables _N_ (input record counter) and _INFILE_ (input record text buffer) to select and copy, respectively, the input records without any changes, e.g.:

 FILENAME outdata1 'fileout1.dat';